Easy Minestrone Soup

 Step 2.
 Add the rest of the ingredients and simmer lightly until the pasta is cooked al dente.
 This may take anywhere from 8-15 minutes depending on the pasta you use.

-Quick Tip: Err on the side of slightly underdone for the pasta as it will continue to cook even after you turn off the heat and you want to avoid mushy pasta!
+Quick Tip: Err on the side of slightly underdone and definitely for the pasta as it will continue to cook even after you turn off the heat and you want to avoid mushy pasta!

 Quick Tip: If you’d like to add some greens to the soup, stir in a few handfuls of spinach or chopped kale at the end.